willfleury/spark-tpcds-datagen/README.md

 ## How to run TPC-DS queries in Spark

-You can run TPC-DS quries by using test data in `/tmp/spark-tpcds-data`:
+You can run TPC-DS queries by using test data in `/tmp/spark-tpcds-data`:

     $ ./bin/spark-submit \
         --class org.apache.spark.sql.execution.benchmark.TPCDSQueryBenchmark \